nautechsystems/nautilus_trader/docs/concepts/overview.md

 - `InstrumentClose`
 - `VenueStatus`

-The following PriceType options can be used for bar aggregations;
+The following `PriceType` options can be used for bar aggregations:

 - `BID`
 - `ASK`
 - `MID`
 - `LAST`

+### Bar aggregations

-The following BarAggregation options are possible;
+The following `BarAggregation` methods are available:

 - `MILLISECOND`
 - `SECOND`
 - `MINUTE`